xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Tower_of_Kalduk.md

 The voice came from the creature on the chair.

   _players have a stageringly shallow dialog with the lich of Kalduk_

+  The dialog might incorporate the requirement of 'tribute, offering or sacrifice', depending on the choice players made at the bottom of the tower.
+  If the skeletons were fought and defeated, lich of Kalduk quickly reveals that 'master gets unhappy when bones are breaking' and continues his shallow responses.

 As the party walks into the room they notice a lot of brown cloaked skeletons casually moving around the library and doing scribe tasks.
 Some of them are